Conference programme

 Download the outline conference programme via the button below.
 All timings listed are in GMT UK time zone.

-Day one – Tuesday 9 September 2025 – Warwick Arts Centre
+Day One – Tuesday 9 September 2025 – Warwick Arts Centre

 08.30 — 10.00